carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

                                  -checks=* to list all available checks.
     -p=<string>                - Build path
     -system-headers            - Display the errors from system headers.
+    -warnings-as-errors=<string> - Upgrades warnings to errors.
+Same format as '-checks'.

   -p <build-path> is used to read a compile command database.